mattrltrent/trent/README.md

-**NOTE: Pre-1.0.0 versions are not stable.
-Not currently recommended for production use.**
+**NOTE: Not currently recommended for production use.
+STILL BEING BUILT/IMPROVED.**

 <div align="center">